tdiprima/threejs-testing/Code/Draw_a_Million_Spheres/Draw_a_Million_Spheres.md

 In simple terms, a transformation matrix is a super-efficient way to keep track of an object's position, rotation, and size all in one go.
 And because it's so compact and easy for computers to work with, your games run smoother and faster!

-### OK, so it's a matrix variable; not something on the rendered screen.
+### OK, so it's a matrix variable; not part of the rendered screen.

 ## fabric.js